Will Loyal Obama Ally Again Support Tax-Spend-And-Borrow Agenda?

 Now, The New York Times reports that Obama’s latest “stimulus” plan will cost “hundreds of billions of dollars,” and Bloomberg reports that the Obama White House says they “will call on Congress to offset the cost of the short-term jobs measures by raising tax revenue in later years” – in other words, spend the money now, but make Americans pay later with job-killing tax hikes.

-“When it comes to jobs, Ohioans have been listening to the same empty promises from President Obama and his left-hand man Sherrod Brown for the last several years,” said NRSC spokesman Jahan Wilcox.
-“It’s painfully clear that Obama and Brown’s liberal tax-spend-and-borrow economic agenda has failed to create the jobs they promised while driving our national debt to $14.6 trillion, and Brown will continue to have a very difficult time explaining his failed jobs record to Ohio voters.”
+“According to President Obama, Ben Nelson was a constructive partner in ramming through his failed $787 billion stimulus that was supposed to ‘create or save’ 3.5 million jobs,” said NRSC spokesman Jahan Wilcox.
+“It’s painfully clear that Obama and Nelson’s tax-spend-and-borrow economic agenda has failed to create the jobs they promised while driving our national debt to $14.6 trillion, and Nelson will continue to have a very difficult time explaining his failed jobs record, along with his vote for government-run healthcare, to Nebraska voters.”

 The Obama Administration Promised The Stimulus Would “Save Or Create” 3.5 Million Jobs And Keep The National Unemployment Rate Under 8 Percent